matadur/inbox-when-ready/README.md

 If you're into batch processing or the Pomodoro focus technique, this extension will probably make sense to you.

-If you're okay being frequently interrupted, or you have a job that obliges you to deal with email very quickly, this extension probably isn't for you.
+If you're okay being frequently interrupted, or you have a job that obliges you to deal with new email very quickly, this extension probably isn't for you.

 ### What about my privacy?